Rewan-Adel/Simple-Server--node.js/README.md

 # Simple-Server--node.js
 - A Simple Node.js/Express REST API implementation
-- Enable Admin to update users to be admin

 # Usage
 - Run ( npm install ) to installl dependencies